ppizarror/pygame-menu/docs/_source/advanced_widget.rst

 .. working of the library.
 However it is necessary in order to
 .. be able to quote its items in the documentation.

-.. module:: pygameMenu.widgets.core.widget
+.. module:: pygame_menu.widgets.core.widget

 ======
 Widget
 ======

-.. autoclass:: pygameMenu.widgets.core.widget.Widget
+.. autoclass:: pygame_menu.widgets.core.widget.Widget
     :members: